porres/pd-else/README.md

 ​	Special thanks to Flávio Luis Schiavoni, for helping me out in a few things when I first started coding and collaborating with the objects: [median~] and [keyboard].

 ​	I'd also like to thank my cyclone buddy Matt Barber, for developing the "magic" code I'm using here and also collaborating with the [float2bits], [brown~],  [gray~], [perlin~] and [pinknoise~] objects.

+​	For last, I need to thank my buddy Esteban Viveros for helping with the compilation of ELSE for Camomile.